 Starting with the two schemes to be announced in the next few weeks, the Minister stressed that in 2021 more than €90 million will be allocated, out of the total €400 million budgeted for the seven-year period.
 The Minister noted that the scheme to “Encourage New Entrepreneurship” (€15 million), covering popular youth and female entrepreneurship projects, as well as the scheme for “Investments in the Wine Sector” (€2 million), will follow in the first half of 2021, while in the second half the schemes for “Agricultural Product Processing” and “Digital Business Upgrade” will be announced.

-Referring specifically to the “Save – Upgrade to Housing” scheme, the Minister underlined the multiple benefits of energy upgrading of buildings for consumers, pointing out that a total of €70 million will be given for this purpose for the period 2021-2027, while an additional €7 – €8 million will be provided for this purpose.
+Referring specifically to the “Save – Upgrade for residences” scheme, the Minister underlined the multiple benefits of energy upgrading of buildings for consumers, pointing out that a total of €70 million will be given for this purpose for the period 2021-2027, while an additional €7 – €8 million will be provided for this purpose.
 Eur 1 million per year will be provided as incentives, through the Special Fund for RES & ES for energy upgrades and for the installation of Renewable Energy Sources.

 “Small and medium-sized (SMEs) enterprises in the manufacturing sector” subsidy scheme